metisvela/sailtrack-ground/README.md

 1. Power on the module by pressing the power push button.
 Once the module is powered up, it will automatically start to receive measurments from the boat.
 2. Connect to the `SailTrack-GroundNet` WiFi network with your pc, smartphone, tablet,... (password: `sailtracknet` or the one set in Step 4 of the installation).
 3. Visit http://192.168.42.1:3001 (user: `admin`, password: `dietpi` or the one set in Step 4 of the installation) to connect to the Grafana dashboards to see real-time data and browse the database.
 To learn more about using Grafana, visit the [official guide](https://grafana.com/docs/grafana/latest/getting-started/getting-started/).
+Alternatively, you can plug SailTrack Ground to a monitor with an HDMI cable and the real-time dashboard will automatically be displayed.
 4. To power off the module press and hold the power push button of the Ground module until the power light starts blinking.

 ## Contributing